techjoomla/com_api/README.md

 The first parameter is the resource name, second is status (should be public to make it public) and last is HTTP method to make public.
 Setting a resource public will mean that the API URL for that resource will not need any authentication.

 ### Access Control
 ACL needs to be handled by the respective plugins. com_api makes a `$this->user` object available in the resource class.
 This is same as the JFactory::getUser() object for the user to whom the token belongs.
+It is upto the resource to use the user object and apply the necessary access control and produce authorisation errors.

 ```php
 <?php
 class ExamplesApiResourceExample extends ApiResource
 {